-Financial expenses will always be part of everyday life and it just changes depending on where you are in life.
+Financial expenses will always be part of everyday life and it just changes depending on what stage you are in it.
 This means that your expenses, while you were just starting out in college, would be a lot different when you already have a job.
 From credit card expenses and paying for the cost of attendance in college, that would quickly change when you get a job.
 You would find yourself looking at rent, utility bills, transportation and food cost and even saving up for your 401(k).

 With this in mind, you need to remember that as you get married and start a family, one of the most exciting stages in your life is when you become a parent.
 Knowing that you are bringing in a new child into this world can bring in mixed emotions especially if it is your first child.
 Your whole world will turn upside down and you need to be able to adapt quickly.